The Battle of Spotsylvania Court House

 Reserving your tickets...

-Included in this tour led by Civil War historian Ed Bearss is the Bloody Angle.
+Locations in this tour led by Civil War historians Ed Bearss and Gregg Clemmer include the Bloody Angle.
 Here Grant captured nearly a division of Gen. Robert E. Lee’s men and almost cut his army in half during nearly 20 hours of perhaps the most ferocious sustained combat of the war.
-Also viewed is the Harris Farm, site of the Confederate effort to turn the Union’s right flank.
+Also viewed is the Harris Farm, site of the effort to turn the Union’s right flank.

 Lunch is at Scafa’s Italian Restaurant in Spotsylvania.